 Relative to other times of the year, when walleye can be scattered all over a lake, they won’t be far from spawning areas used prior to the opener.
 They will be moving slowly back to summer habitats.

 Suitable spawning areas tend to be limited, so they’re great starting points to work from until you find walleye.
 They concentrate around inflowing rivers that host just the right combination of current and coarse rock/rubble substrate they need to spawn over.
 Spawning also takes place on windswept rocky shorelines, shoals, and in neck-down areas.
 In virtually all cases, though, current is a key ingredient.

 By the time opening day rolls around, expect any walleye remaining in rivers to be holding in deeper pools or scattered over deep flats immediately downstream of spawning areas.
 In lakes, emerging vegetation and rocky points out from spawning areas concentrate walleye as they move slowly to summer habitats, feeding along the way.

 Figure out how walleye disperse from spawning areas in your favourite lakes and you shouldn’t have much trouble finding them from one opener to the next.
 Keep in mind, though, that spring weather affects the time when walleye spawn – and where you will find them on the opener.
-Unseasonably cold or warm weather can delay or move the spawn ahead by a week or so from normal timing.
+Unseasonably cold or warm weather can delay or move the spawn ahead by a week or so.
 This means walleye might be still on or near spawning areas or farther away.
 Search for them accordingly, and adjust your location if necessary.